PierreGode/Bjorn/WIFI_SERVICE_RESTART_IMPROVEMENTS.md

 ## Problem Statement

-When Bjorn's web service restarts (e.g., during updates), the Wi-Fi manager would:
+When ragnar's web service restarts (e.g., during updates), the Wi-Fi manager would:
 - Incorrectly treat the restart as a fresh boot
 - Attempt to reconnect even if already connected
 - Potentially start AP mode unnecessarily